Assessment and Compliance

-The Office of Compliance Support facilitates Houston Baptist University’s efforts in the maintenance and reaffirmation of its Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) accreditation status.
-In this role, Compliance Support assists the rest of the University with maintaining compliance with SACSCOC requirements, including the Principles of Accreditation and Substantive Change.
-Additionally, the department coordinates the annual institutional effectiveness process and archives the assessment reports from academic and administrative departments.
+The Office of Assessment and Compliance facilitates Houston Baptist University’s efforts in the maintenance and reaffirmation of its Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) accreditation status.
+In this role, the Office of Assessment and Compliance assists the rest of the University with maintaining compliance with the SACSCOC Principles of Accreditation.
+Included in this is the submission of all substantive changes and coordination of the annual institutional effectiveness process for all academic programs and administrative departments.

 Primary compliance and accreditation functions include: